 Education and Awareness

 A series of education and outreach activities were designed for parents, health practitioners, children, and smelter workers in the area.

 They were taught about the dangers of lead exposure, the ways that people, particularly children, can be protected, and the importance of getting their children tested for lead because they had been exposed to such high levels of lead contamination.

 Meetings were also organized with residents to discuss the initial assessments, get their approval on work plans, and to discuss next steps and the maintenance needed to keep the area clean and safe.

 Families living in the remediated homes received follow-up blood lead monitoring, counselling and health care at the regional health centre.
 A Lead Care II testing kit was donated for this purpose so that local medical personnel can continue to support the health of the residents of the neighbourhood.

 The local barangay (village) leaders prepared new zoning plans to prevent future residential areas from being set up within hazardous waste-generating sites.
 They also moved the lead smelter to a more industrial location.

 Pure Earth will continue to monitor Pampanga and its residents over the next 12 months to address any new issues that may arise.

-Now that the cleanup is completed, kids like Dexter have a clean place to play in the neighborhood.
+Now that the clean up is completed, kids like Dexter have a clean place to play in the neighbourhood.
 In fact, here’s Dexter already playing with a friend on the clean, lead-free soil.